C-Hussey/Test_Repo/UserBL.vb.md

     End Function

-    Public Function deductFromAccount(ByVal deduction As Decimal, ByVal accountNumber As Decimal, Optional ByVal billingAccountNum As Decimal = Nothing) As Boolean
+    Public Function deductFromAccount(ByVal deduction As Decimal, ByVal accountNumber As Decimal, ByVal userID As Integer, Optional ByVal billingAccountNum As Decimal = Nothing) As Boolean
         Dim dataset As New DataSet()
         Dim us As UserBL = New UserBL()